 The NERF Mega Mastodon is a fully automatic, flywheel powered Mega blaster that holds 24 darts in its drum.

-Now if you know the size of Mega darts, you will get an idea of how big that drum is and hence how big the blaster is!
+Now, if you know the size of Mega darts, you will know how big that drum is and hence how big the blaster is!

 With batteries, it tips the scales at 7.5 lbs…so is this a big waste of space or an epic Mega Machine Gun?

 - Powerful with a surprisingly good rate of fire

 - Heavy machine gun style form and ergonomics minimize the bulk and looks cool!

 - It needs 6 D batteries (not included) which add to the weight and are expensive

 - The form is taken from heavy machine guns